Tooth Extractions Near Huber Heights, OH

 You’ll receive a written estimate before treatment begins.

-Dental insurance: We help you understand benefits and estimates.
+Dental insurance: We help you understand your benefits and estimated out-of-pocket costs.

-No insurance: Ask about our Self-Care Savings Plan.
+No insurance: Ask about our Dental Savings options.

 Tooth Extraction FAQs